mcellteam/mcell_galaxy/docs/Usage/README.md

 ![MCellGalaxy](../images/10_mcell_running.png?raw=true "MCell in Galaxy")

-Once the MCell is done running, the data set item (10 in this example) will turn green, and you'll see that it contains 501 lines of "tabular" data (click the data set name to show this).
+Once the MCell job is done running, the data set item (10 in this example) will turn green, and you'll see that it contains 501 lines of "tabular" data (click the data set name to show this).

 ![MCellGalaxy](../images/10_mcell_result_tabular.png?raw=true "MCell in Galaxy")